-CHAPTER 6: INTERMODAL CONNECTOR REVIEW 6.1 Introduction
+CHAPTER 4: INTERMODAL CONNECTOR REVIEW

-An Intermodal Connector is defined as a highway facility providing direct access for a freight generator, shipper or port terminal (rail or river) with a major transportation thoroughfare such as an interstate highway.
-KIPDA ADD periodically reviews the FHWA Official National Highway System (NHS) Intermodal Connector Listing for Kentucky for obvious changes to the listing including facilities that have ceased operations or no longer meet FHWA criteria for listing and recommend the facility to be removed from the base list.
+An Intermodal Connector is defined as a highway facility providing direct access for a freight generator, shipper, or port terminal (rail or river) with a major transportation thoroughfare such as an interstate highway.
+Currently the FHWA has identified twenty facilities on the National Highway System Intermodal Connector listing for the KIPDA ADD periodically reviews the FHWA Official National Highway System (NHS) Intermodal Connector Listing for Kentucky for obvious changes to the listing including facilities that have ceased operations or no longer meet FHWA criteria for listing and recommend the facility to be removed from the base list.
 KIPDA ADD also identifies facilities that are not listed on the NHS Intermodal Connector Listing that meet FHWA criteria and recommend those be added to the base list.
-This information will be used to help identify projects to be recommended for Kentucky's Six Year Plan, the Statewide Long Range Plan, and the Unscheduled Projects List.
+This information will be used to help identify projects to be recommended for Kentucky's Six Year Plan, the Statewide Long-Range Plan, and the Unscheduled Projects List.